-Biafra: Did the Igbo Kill Jesus? - Nigeria Today
+Biafra: Did The Igbo Kill Jesus? - Nigeria Today

-By SKC Ogbonnia The early part of June 2017 saw Arewa Youths issue a “Quit Notice” to the Igbo living in Northern Nigeria.
-This followed the 50th anniversary of the Biafran war where both friends and foes of Biafra took turns to tell their stories with objective emphasis on the Igbo.
-After a careful analysis, it has been easy to dismiss the entire anniversary exercise as orchestrated by the politicians as busy doing something very close to nothing.
+The early part of June 2017 saw Arewa Youths issue a “Quit Notice” to the Igbo living in Northern Nigeria.
+This followed the 50-year anniversary of the Biafran war where both friends and foes of Biafra took turn to tell their stories with objective emphasis on the Igbo.
+After a careful analysis, it has been…

+The post Biafra: Did The Igbo Kill Jesus? appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share